suyashkolte/LogIn-Page/README.md

 # LogIn-Page
-Login page using HTML and CSS.
+This is a simple login page created using HTML and CSS.